Loading figure…

 “Warnock said that one of his primary goals upon assuming office was to oppose voting restrictions and support federal voting reforms.”

-Why: Cosponsoring the Protect Our Polls Act directly supports the stated position of expanding ballot access and federal voting reforms.
+Why: Cosponsoring the Protect Our Polls Act directly advances the stated position by supporting federal reforms to expand access to voting.

 View source →Mar 25, 2026 · Congress.gov